elegos/website/content/post/2018/10/10/context-aware-multithreading-in-go.md

 ---

-Multi-threading has always been the novice programmer's scarecrow, and even professionals might have never really written asyncrhonous code before, for a number of reasons: first of all because it's more complicated to think in an asyncrhonous world!
+Multi-threading has always been the novice programmer's scarecrow, and even professionals might have never really written   asynchronous code before, for a number of reasons: first of all because it's more complicated to think in an   asynchronous world!
 Golang has multi-threading in its heart, and this is a big deal because it simplifies a number of things.

 <!--more-->